A block table with a table top epoxy flood coat

 For table top epoxy, protection and convenience are the primary goals.
 It's stronger and more resilient, as well as being easy to use due to its self-leveling trait.

-This epoxy is typically used on bar tops, table tops, countertops, and many other large furniture or structural projects.
 Because of its low viscosity, it also pours more slowly once fully mixed with hardener.
-This makes it easy to control your pouring, which is good since most table top epoxy projects don't need rails to hold it in.
+This makes it easy to control your pouring, which is good since most table top epoxy projects don't have rails or raised edges to hold it in.

 A live edge epoxy countertoptop with a table top epoxy flood coat